 - Oops!Something went wrong.Please try again later.

-It has been about a month since the last earnings report for Armstrong World Industries (AWI).
-Shares have added about 4.3% in that time frame, outperforming the S&P 500.
+A month has gone by since the last earnings report for Armstrong World Industries (AWI).
+Shares have added about 0.2% in that time frame, underperforming the S&P 500.

 Will the recent positive trend continue leading up to its next earnings release, or is Armstrong World Industries due for a pullback?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.

-The company’s free cash flow (on an adjusted basis) was $99 million during the quarter compared with $74 million in the prior-year period.
+The company’s free cash flow (on an adjusted basis) came in at $23 million compared with $36 million in the year-ago quarter.

 How Have Estimates Been Moving Since Then?

-At this time, Armstrong World Industries has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, Armstrong World Industries has an average Growth Score of C, though it is lagging a lot on the Momentum Score front with an F. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.